elgrons/Super-Galactic-Age-Calc/README.md

 ## Setup/Installation Requirements

 * 💫 Clone the repo down to your desktop.
+* 💫 Open the project in your code editor of choice and review the functions for adjusting a birthdate to different solar years.
-* 💫 Open the project and review the functions for adjusting a birthdate to different solar years
+* 💫 Open the project and review the functions for adjusting a birthdate to different solar years.
+* 💫 Run `npm install` to install dependencies.
+* 💫 Enter the command `npm run start` into the terminal to run the project locally at `http://localhost:8080/`.
 * 💫 FYI for non-Mac users: in the package.json "scripts" for lint: line 9's has an extra " ' " surrounding src:... which allows es lint to access files recursively  "lint": "'eslint src/*.js'",

 ## Known Bugs